Tuning Hammers

 Since the square (and other early pianos) had oblong tuning pins, there are only two tuning positions available.
 The tuning head with two sockets at 90 degrees made four positions possible.
 This was called the double oblong head.
 Even so, the room to work was limited, so some of the tuning would be done with the “T” hammer, which offered little leverage but enabled the tuner to work within a confined area of the piano.

-Steinway square piano with tuning pins near the back of the case.
+Steinway Square Piano, interior view, with tuning pins near the back of the case.
+Image from Wikipedia Commons.

 Even a saw was included for the tuner.
 Hammacher Schlemmer: square, oblong, and extractor sockets; Alfred Dolge oblong socket: